 I first heard about the Glass House Mountains in 2016.
-I have had them pinpointed on my “maps” ever since.
-After my partner James and I left Lennox Head, we took off on the Pacific Motorway and headed north, towards Brisbane.
+I’ve had them pinpointed on my “maps” ever since.
+After my fiancé James and I left Lennox Head, we took off on the Pacific Motorway and headed north, towards Brisbane.
 We knew we were going to climb to the top of Mount Ngungun.
 One of the 11 volcanic peaks of the Glass House Mountains.

 The 11 peaks

 The mountains are remnants of volcanic mountains that cooled around 25-27 million years ago.
 As a result of this cooling, the incredible vertical peaks appeared.

 You can find each of the 11 peaks within the Glass House Mountains National Park.
 These are Mount Beerburrum, Mount Beerwah, Mount Coochin, Mount Coonowrin, Mount Elimbah, Mount Ngungun, Mount Tibberoowuccum, Mount Tibrogargan, Mount Tunbubudla, Wild Horse Mountain and Mount Miketeebumulgrai.